RMizin/FalconMessenger/README.md

 A few key points:
 - You cannot copy this project and publish to the app store as your own.
 - Falcon Messenger project's code cannot be used in a proprietary program.
 Products in which you use "Falcon Messenger” project’s code, must also be open-source and under the same(GPL v3) license.

-## Contact me

-If you have an idea regarding implementing new features in the app, you can contact me by e-mail provided below.
-<br>E-mail: falconmessenger.help@gmail.com